KenHendo/kenhendo.github.io/about.md

 permalink: /about/
 ---

 This is Ken Henderson's website, discussing technology, certification & self-study.
-Occassionally, other random topics may leap from brain to page.
+Occasionally, other random topics may leap from brain to page.

 Ken is a freelance IT consultant, based in the UK, specialising in Automation, PowerShell, Active Directory and Azure.
 Currently building skills in C# devlopment.